Trusted-AI/AIX360/README.md

 (aix360)$ pip install -e .
 ```

-## PIP Install
+## PIP Installation of AI Explainability 360

-If you would like to quickly start using AI explainability 360 without cloning this repository, then you can pip install the toolkit.
+If you would like to quickly start using the AI explainability 360 toolkit without cloning this repository, then you can install the [aix360 pypi package](https://pypi.org/project/aix360/) as follows.

 ```bash
 (your environment)$ pip install aix360